e2b-dev/e2b-cookbook/examples/gpt-4o-code-interpreter-js/README.md

 # GPT-4o Code Interpreter in JS/TS
-This is an example of running LLM-generated code tasks in a secure and isolated cloud environment using the E2B Code Interpreter SDK.
+This is an example that tests the capabilities of the OpenAI's GPT-4o model.
+We let it generate a chart and reason about it.
+We use the E2B Code Interpreter SDK for running the LLM-generated code tasks in a secure and isolated cloud environment.

 ## Tech Stack
 - [E2B Code Interpreter SDK]((https://github.com/e2b-dev/code-interpreter)) for running the LLM-generated code